 Term Paper (Project) and its Abstract As stated in the course description, the goal of this course is for you to gain the ability to conduct and critique empirical work in economics and related fields.
 A testimony to whether you have achieved this goal is to implement an empirical project with your team and write a short paper.
-You will pick one of the datasets from Wooldridge's textbook companion website or another source of your choice, ask an economic question, carry out empirical analysis, and write up a short term paper with other members of your group (I need one paper from each group).
+You will ask an economic question, find relevant data, carry out empirical analysis, and write up a short term paper with other members of your group (I need one paper from each group).

 You need to submit a short description (abstract) of your project by the deadline specified below in the list of important dates.
+Submit one abstract from each group by e-mail and CC to all group members.
+I will reply to this e-mail with comments.
+To make you're your e-mail is not lost, please use e-mail subject "Econ 308 Abstract".
 Please, limit the abstract to one paragraph.
 Motivate your project and mention which methods you plan to use, which data you plan to process, which results you expect, and which policy implications you may derive.
-I will provide written feedback on your abstract.
 I encourage students to discuss their topic with me any time when it is productive (before or after the abstract is due).
 The abstract will not be graded and is needed for the first feedback.
-To get more feedback, students are encouraged to use office hours.
-Students are free to change their topic any time before the paper is due.
+Students are free to change their initial plan of work if needed upon a discussion with the professor.